Smokey Bear: Peak in popularity

+In 1939, after local high school students helped fight a forest fire in the Black Hills, Hill City High School in South Dakota became the only school district in the United States authorized to use Smokey Bear as their mascot.

-A Smokey Bear doll was produced by Ideal Toys beginning in 1952; the doll included a mail-in card for children to become Junior Forest Rangers.
-Children could also apply by writing the U.S. Forest Service or Smokey Bear at his ZIP Code.
-Within three years half a million children had applied.
-Also in 1952, songwriters Steve Nelson and Jack Rollins had a successful song named "Smokey the Bear" which was performed by Eddy Arnold.
-The pair said "the" was added to Smokey's name to keep the song's rhythm.
-During the 1950s, that variant of the name became widespread both in popular speech and in print, including at least one standard encyclopedia, despite Smokey Bear's name never officially changing.
-A 1955 book in the Little Golden Books series was called Smokey the Bear and he calls himself by this name in the book.
-It depicted him as an orphaned cub rescued in the aftermath of a forest fire, loosely following the true story of the bear chosen as Smokey's "living symbol".
+A Smokey Bear doll was produced by Ideal Toy Company beginning in 1952; the doll included a mail-in card for children to enable them to sign up to be designated Junior Forest Rangers.
+Children could also apply by writing to the U.S. Forest Service or Smokey Bear at his ZIP Code.
+Within three years, half a million children had applied.
+Also in 1952, songwriters Steve Nelson and Jack Rollins produced a successful song, titled "Smokey the Bear," and performed by Eddy Arnold.
+The pair said that the word "the" was added to Smokey's name to keep the song's rhythm.
+During the 1950s, that variant of the name became widespread both in popular speech and in print, including in at least one standard encyclopedia, even though Smokey Bear's name was never officially changed.
+A 1955 book in the Little Golden Books series was called Smokey the Bear, and he calls himself by this name in the book.
+It depicted him as an orphaned cub rescued in the aftermath of a forest fire, loosely following the true story of the bear who had been chosen as Smokey's "living symbol".
 This was the first book about him, and it was followed by many sequels and coloring books.
 Soon, thousands of dolls, toys, and other collectibles were on the market.